AM311/Cybersecurity_Report/home.md

 # DEMO Activity Report

 ## Scenario
-This cybersecurity laboratory activity requires these
+This cybersecurity laboratory activity requires the installation and the configuration of some virtual machines, as better explained below.

 ## Goal
 The main goal of this cybersecurity laboratory activity is to gain access to the credentials of a domain administrator account.

+## Threat Model
+ddd

 ### Creating a local copy of the repository